1seans/PacMen-Factory/README.md

 # PacMen-Factory
-##This is a Pac-Man game in which characters move around a page and bounce off the edges when they reach it.
+##.
+This is a Pac-Man game in which characters move around a page and bounce off the edges when they reach it.
 To run this project on your machine, you will need to open the HTML file in a web browser and ensure that all necessary files (JavaScript, HTML, CSS, and image files) are in the same directory.

 Roadmap of future improvements: